 Keep your friends close, and your enemies closer: Form a buying cooperative with competitors and save money between you

 When it comes to the best finance options for small UK businesses, it’s loans, credit cards, and overdrafts that typically hog the limelight.
 But there’s another form of funding that’s inexpensive and flexible, yet gets far less attention – invoice factoring.

 Put simply, invoice factoring is the process of selling your unpaid invoices to a third party (the ‘factor’).
-The factor can be a bank such as Lloyds or Barclays, or an independent company (see our reviews on Optimum Finance and Close Brothers for more info).
+The factor can be a high street bank, or an independent company.

 The factor pays you the majority (usually around 85% to 90%) of the invoice’s worth, and takes charge of chasing (and receiving) payment.
 When the invoice is eventually paid by your client, the factor releases the remainder of the invoice’s value, minus a small fee for its services.